A warrant has been issued for missing Alabama corrections officer Vicky White

 Singleton said Vicky White had recently sold her home and was scheduled to retire on Friday.
 Authorities are still investigating whether the two had any prior contact before they disappeared.
 "We will capture them," Singleton added.

-Casey White, 38, was charged with two counts of capital murder in the fatal stabbing of 59-year-old Connie Ridgeway after he confessed to the killing.
+Casey White, 38, was charged with two counts of capital murder in connection with the fatal stabbing of 59-year-old Connie Ridgeway after he confessed to the killing.

-He had already been serving time for what officials described as a "crime spree" in 2015 that included home invasion, carjacking and a police chase.
+He had already been serving time for what officials describe as a 2015 "crime spree" that included home invasion, carjacking and a police chase.

 Officials say anyone with information about the disappearance of Casey White and Vicky White should contact law enforcement or make an anonymous tip to the U.S. Marshals Service.